 The type of scrubs and lab coats worn by veterinary technicians in veterinary clinics is required in laboratory classes starting with the first semester in the first year of training.
 Student's dress and appearance at all times will be expected to reflect the dress worn when the student becomes employed as a veterinary technician.
 Scrub tops and jeans are acceptable in some courses.
 If jeans are worn, they must NOT have any holes/tears/rips in them, and be clean.

 You are required to have at least one set of MCC Veterinary Technology scrubs to wear as directed by your instructors for labs, field trips and special occasions.
 These are available at the MCC Bookstore.
 Otherwise, scrubs of various prints and colors may be worn to lecture and laboratory sessions as long as the scrubs are in good condition, fit well, and are clean not wrinkled, and in good taste.
 Full scrubs, close toed shoes, and full surgical attire must be worn during all surgery laboratories.

 Coveralls may be worn when working around large animals or appropriate clothing as determined by instructor's class syllabi.
 Lab coats are required in labs that involved handling blood, fecal material or urine.
 Lab coats that have the MCC Vet Tech logo are available in the MCC Bookstore.
 Coveralls are available at most retail clothing stores and are similar to the Dickies brand coveralls.
 Closed-toe, non-slip shoes, such as boots or tennis shoes, must be worn at all times during all labs and field trips.
 It is strongly advisable to wear boots when handling large animals to minimize foot injuries.

-1. Visible tattoos and body jewelry (other than earrings confined to the ear lobes-1 per year) may be required to be covered up or removed, respectively, when in lecture or laboratory sessions while at the veterinary technology facility, and AT ALL TIMES during your practicum.
-Gauged ears require a plug in each while in any/all program classes, field trips or public events.
+- Visible tattoos and body jewelry (other than earrings confined to the ear lobes-1 per ear) are required to be covered up or removed, respectively, when in lecture or laboratory sessions while at the veterinary technology facility, and AT ALL TIMES during your practicum.
+Gauged ears require a plug in each while in any/all program classes, field trips or public events. - 2.
+No loose jewelry or loose fitting clothing (such as bracelets, scarves) are typically allowed in any lab due to safety concerns. - 3.
+Disruptive hair styles are discouraged.
+Acceptable hair colors fall under the normal range of natural color.